Getting Rid of Bed Bugs and identifying them?

 What are the signs I have Bedbugs?

 Bedbugs give off many signals with the most common being itchy bites.
 At night when you are sleeping and the coast is clear, under the cover of darkness the bed bug makes it’s way out of hiding, finds the host, which is likely a person sleeping, and starts to feed.
 Most people will have bites on their upper bodies for the simple fact, this area is usually the most exposed whilst in bed and easy for the insect to feed on.
-Several bits in a row is another common trait due to the bedbug being disturbed when feeding and releasing it’s bite and then immediately biting again.
+Several bites in a row is another common trait due to the bedbug being disturbed when feeding and releasing it’s bite and then immediately biting again.

 - Red itchy bites